 Under Autodesk's ESP Plan, which was approved by stockholders in 1998, eligible employees may purchase shares of Autodesk's common stock at their discretion using up to 15% of their compensation subject to certain limitations, at not less than 85% of fair market value as defined in the ESP Plan ("ESP Plan fair market value").
-At July 31, 2008, a total of 25.8 million shares were available for future issuance.
-This amount is automatically increased on the first trading day of each fiscal year by an amount equal to the lesser of 10.0 million shares or 2.0% of the total of (1) outstanding shares plus (2) any shares repurchased by Autodesk during the prior fiscal year.
+At October 31, 2008, a total of 24.8 million shares were available for future issuance.
+This amount is automatically increased on the first trading day of each fiscal year by an amount equal to the lesser of 10 million shares or 2.0% of the total of (1) outstanding shares plus (2) any shares repurchased by Autodesk during the prior fiscal year.
 Under the ESP Plan, the Company issues shares on the first trading day following March 31 and September 30 of each fiscal year.
 The ESP Plan expires during fiscal 2018.

 On August 17, 2006, Autodesk disclosed that the Audit Committee of the Board of Directors was conducting a voluntary review of Autodesk's historical stock option granting practices and related accounting issues.
-Due to this review, Autodesk was not current with its reporting obligations under the Securities Exchange

-Act of 1934 until June 2007, and suspended contributions and purchases under the ESP Plan during the first quarter of fiscal 2008.
+Due to this review, Autodesk was not current with its reporting obligations under the Securities Exchange Act of 1934 until June 2007, and suspended contributions and purchases under the ESP Plan during the first quarter of fiscal 2008.
 On September 18, 2006, Autodesk's Board of Directors approved an amendment to the Company's ESP Plan, which provided for active participant employees at the time of the suspension to become automatically enrolled in the next offering period, unless they elected not to participate.
 The Board of Directors also approved a one-time cash bonus of \$8.8 million to non-executive employees enrolled in the ESP Plan at that date.
 This bonus approximated the profits employee participants would have made on the scheduled September 30, 2006 exercise date, had the purchases been made and the shares been sold on the next trading day at close of market, and was expensed as additional compensation expense at the time it was paid.
 On March 22, 2007, Autodesk's Board of Directors approved an amendment, which superseded the September 18, 2006 amendment, which provided for active participant employees at the time of the suspension to become automatically enrolled in the next offering period ending in September 2007, unless they elected not to participate.
 In June 2007 the Company became current with its financial filings and resumed employee contributions to the ESP Plan.

-Autodesk issued 1.1 million shares under the ESP Plan during the six months ended July 31, 2008 at an average price of \$26.76 per share.
-The weighted average grant date fair value of awards granted under the ESP Plan during both the three and six months ended July 31, 2008, calculated as of the award grant date using the Black-Scholes-Merton option-pricing model, was \$10.39 per share.
-During the six months ended July 31, 2007 Autodesk did not issue any shares under the ESP Plan.
+Autodesk issued 1.0 million and 2.1 million shares under the ESP Plan during the three and nine months ended October 31, 2008, respectively.
+The shares were issued at average prices of \$27.91 per share and \$27.32 per share for the three and nine months ended October 31, 2008, respectively.
+The weighted average grant date fair value of awards granted under the ESP Plan during both the three and nine months ended October 31, 2008, calculated as of the award grant date using the Black-Scholes-Merton option-pricing model, was \$10.58 and \$10.40 per share respectively.
+Autodesk issued 0.8 million shares under the ESP Plan during the three and nine months ended October 31, 2007 at an average price of \$28.96 per share.
+The weighted average grant date fair value of awards granted under the ESP Plan during the three and nine months ended October 31, 2007, calculated as of the award grant date using the Black-Scholes-Merton option-pricing model, was \$15.11 per share and \$16.77 per share, respectively.